icerpc/icerpc-docs/pages/slice/encoding/icerpc.md

 The server addresses use only the `Uri` transport code when the protocol is `icerpc`.

-When the IceRPC + Slice integration decodes a non-null service address, it processes the `ProxyData` fields as follows:
+When IceRPC + Slice decodes a non-null service address, it processes the `ProxyData` fields as follows:

 | ProxyData field   | Service address decoded by IceRPC + Slice                                           |
 |-------------------|-------------------------------------------------------------------------------------|